AftabX12/medx/README.md

 # MedX — AI-Native Electronic Health Record

-MedX is a lightweight, AI-powered EHR system built for cardiology practices.
+MedX is a lightweight, AI-powered EHR system for general medical use.
 It ingests clinical documents (PDFs, scanned images), extracts structured data using LLMs, reconciles that data against the patient record, and surfaces everything through a clinician-facing web UI and a patient self-service portal.

 > **Status:** R&D / internal MVP.
 Synthetic data only.
 HIPAA boundary work (PHI scrubbing before cloud LLM calls) is deferred to Phase 4a.